iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

       ↓
 Child Processes
       ↓
-Files / Network / Registry Activity
+Files
+      ↓
+Network
+      ↓
+Registry
 ```

-This gives much more useful context.
+This provides substantially more context.

 ---